AviatrixSystems/Docs/HowTos/CreateGCloudAccount.rst

 Step 2: Create a GCloud Project
 ---------------------------------

-Login to your GCloud account and go to project page: https://console.cloud.google.com/project
+Login to your GCloud account and go to the project page: https://console.cloud.google.com/project

 Create a project.
 Go on to the next step if you have already created